Pescatarian or vegan?

 1. Do fish really feel pain?

-Yes, research shows that fish are able to experience pain due to their complex nervous systems.
+Yes, research shows fish can experience pain because of their complex nervous systems.

-2. What is the difference between being pescetarian and vegan?
+2. What is the difference between being pescatarian and vegan?

-A pescetarian avoids meat but still eats seafood, while a vegan excludes all animal products from their diet.
+A pescatarian avoids meat but still eats fish and shellfish, while a vegan excludes all animal products from their diet.

 3. What are the benefits of being vegan?